TZstatsADS/Fall2016-Proj2-grp13/README.md

 Term: Fall 2016

-+ Team #
++ Team # 13
 + Projec title: Lorem ipsum dolor sit amet
 + Team members
-	+ team member 1
-	+ team member 2
-	+ team member 3
-	+ team member 4
-	+ team member 5

-+ Project summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+	+ Youn Hyuk Cho
+	+ Jiani Tian
+	+ Peiran Fang

++ Project summary:
+In this project, we explored NYC environment situation mainly by two parts: the awareness of environment of citizens in NYC and the water complaints in NYC.

 In this second project of Applied Data Science, we will carry out *Exploratory Data Analysis and Visualization* via a shiny app on a topic about open data released from the [New York City open data portal](https://nycopendata.socrata.com/).
 See [Project 2 Description](doc/project2_desc.md) for more details.